What does GDPR mean for your business?

-The General Data Protection Regulation (GDPR) has been introduced by the European Union (EU) to provide a unified framework of personal data protection.
-The regulation is expected to have far-reaching consequences for businesses, charities and individuals.
+The General Data Protection Regulation (GDPR) was introduced by the European Union (EU) to provide a unified framework of personal data protection.
+It came into effect in May 2018 and impacts businesses, charities and individuals.

-These 7 key questions will help you understand how GDPR affects your business and what you can do to prepare.
+Now GDPR’s in place, these six key questions will help you understand how GDPR affects your business and if you’re meeting its requirements.
 Please note that not all businesses are the same and this guide shouldn’t replace professional advice.